paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 ## Cluster Module

 The cluster module provides direct distribution of unbacked candidates within a group.
-By utilizing this initial phase of propogating only within clusters/groups, we bound the number of `Seconded` messages per validator per relay-parent, helping us prevent spam.
+By utilizing this initial phase of propagating only within clusters/groups, we bound the number of `Seconded` messages per validator per relay-parent, helping us prevent spam.
 Validators can try to circumvent this, but they would only consume a few KB of memory and it is trivially slashable on